fuhsjr00/bug.n/doc/Configuring_rules.md

 ### General description

-Not all windows should be managed by bug.n the same way, or even may not be managable at all.
+Not all windows should be managed by bug.n the same way, or even may not be manageable at all.
 To handle windows differently, you can add rules to the configuration.

 The general format of a rule added to `Config.ini` is as follows (all in one